slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 -- Pedro Domingos [1965]*

 > *"The state does not create wealth, the state destroys it.
 The state can give you nothing, because it produces nothing." (...)
-"When the state calls you a taxpayer is equivalent to a rapist calling his victim his girlfriend."
+"When the state calls you a taxpayer is equivalent to a rapist calling his victim his girlfriend." (...)
+"When you spend your money on yourself, you do it wisely.
+When you spend your money on others, you minimize cost.
+When you spend others’ money on yourself, there is waste.
+The worst is spending others’ money on others.
+That’s why the state is never efficient." (...)
+"If printing money would end poverty, printing diplomas would end stupidity."
 -- Javier Milei [1970]*

 > *"Most of the culture wars are a struggle between what’s best for the children and what’s best for the childless." (...)